Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding

 \subsection{Experimental Setup}

-For our experiments, we tested folding on 4 distinct types of paper: \begin{enumerate} \item A4 paper, $L_{gb} = 0.048$m, \item US Letter paper, $L_{gb} = 0.060$m, \item Cardboard paper (US Letter dimensions), $L_{gb} = 0.132$m, \item Square origami paper, $L_{gb} = 0.043$m. \end{enumerate} For the rectangular papers (1-3), we do two sets of experiments.
-The first involves folding the papers to an arbitrary crease location ($C=0.25$m for A4 and $C=0.20$m for US Letter and cardboard), while the second involves folding the papers in half.
-For the square origami paper, we choose an arbitrary crease location of $C=0.30$m.
-This results in a total of 7 folding scenarios.
-For each of the scenarios, we conduct experiments using 3 different algorithms (an intuitive baseline, our open-loop approach, and our closed-loop approach).
-We complete 10 trials for each of these algorithms, resulting in a total of 210 experiments.
+We tested folding on 4 different types of paper: \begin{enumerate} \item A4 paper, $L_{gb} = 0.048$\,m, \item US Letter paper, $L_{gb} = 0.060$\,m, \item cardboard paper (US Letter dimensions), $L_{gb} = 0.132$\,m, \item square origami paper, $L_{gb} = 0.043$\,m. \end{enumerate} For the rectangular papers (1--3), we performed two sets of experiments.
+The first involved folding the papers to an arbitrary crease location ($C=0.25$\,m for A4 and $C=0.20$\,m for US Letter and cardboard), while the second involves folding the papers in half.
+For the square origami paper, we chose an arbitrary crease location of $C=0.30$\,m.
+This resulted in a total of 7 folding scenarios.
+For each of the scenarios, we conducted experiments using 4 different algorithms---the intuitive baseline, the SOTA baseline, our open-loop approach, and our closed-loop approach.
+We completed 10 trials for each of these algorithms, resulting in 280 experiments.